CarbonCommunity Tree PlantingLatest ProjectsThought Leadership

 FTA’s Stutterheim Reforestation Project: A well-maintained, thriving reforested area

-As with any ecological rehabilitation and restoration activities, effectively involving local communities in tree planting projects is one of the best ways to ensure project success and improve sapling survival rates.
+As with any ecological rehabilitation and restoration activities, effectively involving local communities in sustainable tree planting and reforestation projects is one of the best ways to ensure project success and improve sapling survival rates.

 Community tree planting projects in urban and peri-urban areas can be an extremely effective way of improving the survival of planted trees.
 Working with people to plant trees within their community creates a sense of ownership over these trees.
 This is especially true if conducted alongside awareness and education on the multiple advantages trees provide in urban spaces, such as providing shade, reducing the urban heat island effect by lowering ambient temperatures, and improving mental and physical health and wellbeing.